Muukid/muUtility/README.md

 # muUtility v1.1.1

-muUtility (acrynomized to muu) is a public domain header-only single-file C utility library used by most mu libraries.
+muUtility (acrynomized to muu) is a public domain single-file C utility library used by most mu libraries.
 To use it, download the `muUtility.h` file, add it to your include path, and include it like so:

 ```c
 #define MUU_IMPLEMENTATION